Team-Tea-Time/laravel-forum/readme.md

 If you wish to contribute, an easy way to set up the package for local development is [Team-Tea-Time/laravel-studio](https://github.com/Team-Tea-Time/laravel-studio), which is set up to load a local working copy of this repository (see the [readme](https://github.com/Team-Tea-Time/laravel-studio/blob/6.x/readme.md#usage) for usage details).

-### Tests

-A GitHub Actions workflow is set up to automatically run tests via Docker for new commits and PRs.

-### Running tests locally
+### Running tests

-Docker Compose can be used to build and run the images for tests.
+Docker Compose can be used to build and run the images for tests locally.

 First, bring up the MySQL service: